 The data suggest that management options for acidification should be considered during any future disturbance to the soils.
-The data from the reactive metals and contaminant and metalloid dynamics tests show that metal and metalloid mobility are a hazard particularly during wetting and drying periods where contaminants may be cycled between oxidised (oxide/oxyhydroxide) and reduced (sulfide) minerals.
-This data helps to provide information on impacts related to contaminant mobilisation.
-Due to the medium risks to the wetland values associated with acidification and contaminant mobilisation in Nigra Creek (12294), a monitoring program is strongly recommended during any disturbance to the soils.
+The data from the reactive metals and contaminant and metalloid dynamics tests show that local acidification and metal and metalloid mobility are a risk, particularly during wetting and drying periods where contaminants may be cycled between oxidised (oxide/oxyhydroxide) and reduced (sulfide) minerals.
+Due to the medium risks to the wetland values associated with acidification, contaminant mobilisation and deoxygenation in Paringa Paddock (12087) wetland, a monitoring program is strongly recommended during any disturbance to the soils.